 From time to time, the police, other law enforcement agencies and regulators can request personal data, for example for the purposes of preventing or detecting crime, or apprehending or prosecuting offenders.

 5. INFORMATION ABOUT INTERNATIONAL DATA TRANSFERS.

-The Jaguar Land Rover Bulgaria websites use servers which are hosted in the EU.
+The Jaguar Land Rover Malta websites use servers which are hosted in the EU.
 However we may share website personal data with suppliers or group companies located outside of the EU where this is necessary for the purposes described above.
 Where this happens, we apply safeguards to add to the data protections that apply to those data transfers.
 This includes an assessment of the adequacy of the third country in question, use of European Commission approved model contract terms where appropriate, and assessment of Privacy Shield certification for US located entities where applicable.